reych/financierge/README.md

 ---------------------------------------------
 DESCRIPTION
 ---------------------------------------------
-Financierge is a web application for keeping track of your financial accounts, account transactions, budget, assets, and liabilities.
+financierge is a web application for keeping track of your financial accounts, transactions, budgets, assets, and liabilities.

-Please follow this procedures in order to run our software and tests:
+Please follow this procedure in order to run our software and tests:

 To run the software:
 1. Open the terminal